-Maximilian Szymanski focuses on dispute resolution with significant experience in international arbitration, including public international law.
-His clients are predominantly in the energy, mining, aviation, banking and infrastructure sectors.
-Mr. Szymanski has advised clients from a range of sectors and jurisdictions in international arbitration under LCIA, ICC, UNCITRAL, AAA and ICSID rules, as well as in domestic Nigerian arbitration proceedings, and court actions in England, Turkey and Hong Kong.
-Mr. Szymanski frequently collaborates with foreign counsel due to the multijurisdictional nature of his work.
+Maximilian Szymanski focuses on dispute resolution and has significant experience advising on international arbitration, including public international law.
+Mr. Szymanski has represented clients from a range of sectors and jurisdictions in international arbitration under LCIA, ICC, UNCITRAL, AAA and ICSID rules, as well as in domestic Nigerian arbitration proceedings, and court actions in England, the United States, India, Turkey and Hong Kong.
+He frequently collaborates with foreign counsel due to the multijurisdictional nature of his work.

 Mr. Szymanski also has acted as the tribunal secretary to LCIA and CRCICA tribunals in English and Egyptian law-governed disputes in the financial, agricultural and construction sectors.
-Prior to his career in law, he worked at the consulting firm McKinsey & Company in Austria.
+In recognition of his work in international arbitration and litigation, he was named one of Best Lawyers’ 2023 Ones to Watch.
+Prior to his career in law, he worked at McKinsey as a management consultant and was based in Austria.

-Before joining the firm, Mr. Szymanski trained and worked as an associate in the London and Singapore offices of an English firm.
+Before joining Skadden, Mr. Szymanski trained and worked as an associate in the London and Singapore offices of an English firm.
 He has higher rights of audience in the Senior Civil Courts of England and Wales.

 Mr. Szymanski’s recent representations include:

-- a Russian conglomerate in LCIA arbitration proceedings arising out of a multibillion-dollar shareholder dispute over a leading international telecommunications company;
+- a conglomerate in LCIA arbitration proceedings arising out of a multibillion-dollar shareholder dispute concerning control over a leading international telecommunications company;

-- a large multinational bank in relation to sanctions;
+- one of the world’s largest banks in relation to sanctions;

-- a multinational company during an investigation by European and English competition authorities; and
+- a multinational company during an investigation by various European and English competition authorities.